 Television Commercials can be invaluable to an actor, both financially and professionally.
 A single TV spot can provide a substantial income boost.
 And it may even lead to future roles in film and television.
 And a 30-second ad for mouthwash may not feel as prestigious as Mamet on Broadway but boy you won’t mind every time you cash that residual check.
+Why is this more prominent in this day and age?
+Well the television industry is plummeting as it develops its features and technology.
+Cable TV is becoming more and more popular, you click here for the statistics to see for yourself.

 The King of Commercials